Reports to: RISE Deputy Director, Freshman Success

 Salary: Competitive and commensurate with experience

-The Connecticut RISE Network (RISE) is a Connecticut-based nonprofit organization whose mission is to ensure all RISE high school students graduate with a plan and the skills and confidence to achieve college and career success.
-Founded in 2016, RISE partners with Connecticut public high schools to lead statewide networks where school communities work together to use data to learn and improve.
-We partner with school communities across the state to understand complex challenges, unpack data, pilot new innovations, and scale effective practices.
+The RISE Network’s mission is to ensure all high school students graduate with a plan and the skills and confidence to achieve college and career success.
+Founded in 2016, RISE partners with public high schools to lead networks where communities work together to use data to learn and improve.
+Through its core and most comprehensive network, RISE partners with nine high schools and eight districts, serving over 13,000 students in historically marginalized communities.

 Position Summary and Essential Job Functions: